In 1998, “A Man Holdin' On (To A Woman Lettin' Go)” by Ty Herndon peaked at number 81 on the U.S. pop singles chart.

 In 1987, “Wild Horses” by Gino Vannelli peaked at number 55 on the U.S. pop singles chart.

-In 1970, “You, Me And Mexico” by Edward Bear peaked at number 68 on the U.S. pop singles chart.
+In 1970, “You, Me and Mexico” by Edward Bear peaked at number 68 on the U.S. pop singles chart.

-In 1959, ✪ “Quiet Village” by Martin Denny peaked at number 3 on the Canada pop singles chart.
+In 1970, ✪✪ “Red, Red Wine” by Vic Dana peaked at number 72 on the U.S. pop singles chart.

-In 1964, “A World Without Love” by Peter And Gordon peaked at number 1 on the Canada pop singles chart.
+In 1964, “A World Without Love” by Peter and Gordon peaked at number 1 on the Canada pop singles chart.

 In 1964, “Ain't That Just Like Me” by The Searchers peaked at number 19 on the Canada pop singles chart.